-All 28 regulators have posted what amounts to a misleading account of the European judgement on their websites.
-Each say the judgement was about Safe Harbour, which they claim was “fixed” by Privacy Shield.
+All 28 regulators have posted what amounts to a misleading account of the European judgment on their websites.
+Each say the judgment was about Safe Harbour, which they claim was “fixed” by Privacy Shield.

 Not one regulator referred to the findings of fact of the Irish court.
 Not one regulator has indicated that Safe Harbour was struck down because of Prism, or that the court gave no specific order to repair Safe Harbour with Privacy Shield.